upbound/docs/content/concepts/control-plane-configurations.md

 ---
-title: Control Plane Configurations
+title: Control Plane Configurations (Legacy)
-weight: 1
+weight: 4
 description: An introduction to how Configurations work in Upbound
 ---

+{{< hint "important" >}}
+This feature is depricated as of `v1.3.0`.
+{{< /hint >}}

 Managed control planes expose a set of APIs for users to interact with their control planes.
 Configurations define these APIs.

 Configurations are a [Crossplane package](https://docs.crossplane.io/latest/concepts/packages/#configuration-packages) that bundles a set of API definitions.
 Every Crossplane Configuration in the Upbound environment has its source synced directly from a Git repository.
 Users choose from this selection of Configurations in their Upbound environment when they want to install a set of APIs on a managed control plane.

 ## How configurations work on Upbound